vn-ki/YoutubePlayer/README.md

 # YoutubePlayer
-Play videos from YouTube directly using vlc with the ability to stream audio only.
+Search and play videos from YouTube directly using vlc with the ability to stream audio only.
 Built on Gtk 3.
+Download video or audio from youtube directly.
+Song metadata including album art is automatically fixed when you stream or download a song.

 <p align="center">
   <img src="/images/screenshots/screenshot1.png?raw=true" alt="YouTube Player"/>